NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 <Project>
 ```

-You can disable this feature by setting the MSBuild property `EnablePackageVersionOverride` to `false` in a project or `Directory.Build.props` import file:
+You can disable this feature by setting the MSBuild property `EnablePackageVersionOverride` to `false` in a project or in a `Directory.Packages.props` or `Directory.Build.props` import file:

 ```xml
   <PropertyGroup>